 I thank the Cathaoirleach and my fellow Senators for conferring this great honour on me today.
 I am appreciative of and moved by their overwhelming, generous and enthusiastic support.
 I thank my Fine Gael colleagues for selecting me to go forward and in doing so, I acknowledge the quality and ability of my two fellow candidates, Senator Kyne, our honoured and regarded Chief Whip, and, of course, Senator Lombard.
 Either of them would have been outstanding in the role.
 I appreciate Senator Kyne's generous remarks and I can assure him, as I did previously, that were the role reversed, and they could readily have been, I would be proudly making the same speech.
 Senator Kyne is an absolute gentleman, as is Senator Lombard.

 I thank Senators Doherty and McGahon for proposing and seconding me.
-I actually did not write their speeches nor did they even consult with me.
+I actually did not write their speeches nor did they even consult me.
 It is gratifying that they could say such nice things while not under duress.

 It may be a good juncture at this point to remember my council colleagues around the country who elected me here.
-In that regard, as was so eloquently put in such a lovely speech by Senator Wilson, I want to remember my old mentor, the late Senator Andy O'Brien, whose daughter, Madeline, I believe called up a number of Senators on the phone before our votes etc. It is an appropriate time to do that.
+In that regard, as was so eloquently put in such a lovely speech by Senator Wilson, I want to remember my old mentor, the late Senator Andy O'Brien, whose daughter, Madeleine, I believe called up a number of Senators on the phone before our votes etc. It is an appropriate time to do that.